Isabella-Mitchell/milestone-project-one/README.md

     - [RSPB Dungeness](https://www.rspb.org.uk/reserves-and-events/reserves-a-z/dungeness/) - for directions to Dungeness and things to do
     - [Dungeness Station](https://www.rhdr.org.uk/stations/dungeness-station/) - for directions to Dungeness and things to do
     - [Time Out Magazine Article](https://www.timeout.com/kent/things-to-do/best-things-to-do-in-dungeness) - for inspiration about things to Dungeness

+- I referred to the [GitHub Documenation](https://docs.github.com/en/github-ae@latest/get-started/quickstart/fork-a-repo) for the basis of the Deployment section of this README file.
+I also referred to [Code Institute's Sample README](https://github.com/Code-Institute-Solutions/SampleREADME/blob/master/README.md) for the general structure of this README file.

 ## Media